darrenks/nibbles/docs/tutorial_minutiae.md

 # Tutorial: Minutiae

-# Not written yet!!

 In this final tutorial you will learn obscure features and how to calculate binary nibble code size yourself.
-It's everything else you need to know to win some code golf challenges!
+You do not need to know anything here to write Nibbles code, but it will be useful to win some code golf challenges!

-int size
+## Binary size

-Numbers require 1 nibble (half byte) to initiate number mode and 1 nibble per octal digit of the number in question.
-So 7 is 1 byte and 8 is 1.5 bytes.
-Strings are 1 nibble to initiate string mode and then 1 byte per character of the string.
+All ops correspond to their literate size. `+` is 1 nibble (half a byte). `st` is 2 nibbles.

+**Integers** require 1 nibble plus their size in octal.
+So, `7` is 1 byte but `8` is 1.5 bytes.
+The reason for this is because in binary form only 1 hex value is reserved for starting a number.
+Then we need to use 1 bit per digit to say when to stop.
+Since integers are fairly common that is why `~` was added as another way to create integers cheaply.

+If the number is a power of 10 then its size is 1 less nibble (this trick is enabled by remapping the encoding for a leading 0 in a number).

+**Strings** require 1 nibble plus 2 nibbles per character.
 So "hi" is 2.5 bytes.

+There are a few exceptions:

-Space and newline each require only 1 nibble.
-Empty string is 2 bytes.
+*	Space and newline each require only 1 nibble.

-str size

-chr size

-coercion behavior

-implicit args

-extra values (100, etc)

-infinity

-arbitrary precision ish

-implicit args

-default int values for stdin empty (100, 1000)
+*	Empty string is 3 nibbles.
+*	Binary characters (ascii values <32 or >=127) require 4 nibbles per character (this seems bad, but is necessary to allow for the 1 nibble space/newline which should be more common).

+**Chars** aren't that common so require 2 nibbles to initiate and 2 nibbles to encode their value.
+But since they don't need to use any bits to terminate, they have more special values.
+The following chars require only 3 nibbles.

+*	\n
+*	space
+*	,
+*	.
+*	-
+*	0
+*	a

+Binary chars will require 5 nibbles.

+## Coercion Behavior

+Some ops require the values to be a certain type.
+For example the result of `foldr1`.
+Rather than say your program is invalid if it doesn't match, it coerces the value to the desired type.
+TODO: write all the rules (in general it is intuitive).
+See coerceTo in polylib.hs.

+Other ops (like `:`) will take in two values and need to coerce them to the same type.
+First that type is decided and then both are coerced using the same rules as above.
+TODO: write the rules (but again it is intuitive, one that isn't obvious is char,int which becomes int).
+See coerce2 in polylib.hs.

+## Implicit Args

+If you use an operation that expects more values than you provide then Nibbles will choose a value for you to complete the program (so this can only be used for the last operations in a program).
+It will first choose any unused identifiers (starting from the smallest DeBruijn index).
+For example:

+	p.,;3+$
+$Output
+	[4,5,6]

+Because `$` had been used already, it chose `@` which was the value from the let `;` of 3.

+If there are no unused identifiers it will simply choose as many `$` as are needed.

+	p.,3+
+$Output
+	[2,4,6]

+Because it is just the same as `p.,3+$$`

+`$` will always be something because it corresponds the first integer from stdin at the beginning of your program.
+However input identifiers are set for optional use and so will not count as unused.

+## Special Values when stdin is Empty

+If stdin is empty, it likely means your program is supposed to produce some preset output.
+In this case constants like 100 are very common and so a few of these become available.
+Specifically `$` will be `100` and `;$` will be `1000`.

+Example (w/ empty input):

+	+ *2$ ;$
+$Output
+	1200

 ## Implicit Ops